Modo Hockey

 Modo Hockey (or MoDo with uppercase letters) is a professional ice hockey club in Örnsköldsvik, Sweden.
-The team plays in Sweden's second-tier league HockeyAllsvenskan.
-The club was founded in 1987 and has won one SHL championships; in 2007.
+The team currently plays in Sweden's second-tier league HockeyAllsvenskan after losing to HV71 after the play out following the 2024/25 season.
+The club was founded in 1921 and has won two titles, the SHL championships, in 1979 and 2007.
 The team's home arena since 2006 is the Hägglunds Arena (previously known as Fjällräven Center and Swedbank Arena).
 Before then, the team played at Kempehallen, beginning in 1964.

 History

 Alfredshems IK and Modo AIK (1921–87)

 The club was founded on 27 March 1921 as Alfredshems IK, however it existed without an ice hockey program until 1938.
 Twenty years later, in 1958, the club joined Hockeyallsvenskan, Sweden's highest division at the time.
 Alfredshems IK played under that name until 1963, when it was renamed Modo AIK after their main sponsor, industrial corporation Mo och Domsjö AB (commonly abbreviated MoDo).
 The following year, the club made the newly constructed Kempehallen their home arena.
 In 1975, Modo AIK joined the Elitserien as one of the premier league's original ten teams.
 Four seasons later, Modo AIK won their first regular-season championship in 1979, en route to defeating previous ten-time champion Djurgårdens IF to also capture their first Le Mat trophy as playoff champions.